AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What is the hardest part about sky diving?
+Who is the coolest Doctor in the hospital?

-The ground.
+The hip Doctor!
 <!-- JOKE-END -->